Kheer is a classic Pakistani/ Indian rice pudding that is infused with spice, making it fragrantly delicious.

 Easy and Straightforward Method

 Firstly, you want to wash and rinse the rice until the water runs clear.
-Then soak the rice in freshwater for at least half an hour.
+Then soak the rice in fresh water for at least half an hour.
 The longer the better.

-After that, drain the rice and use a pestle and mortar, or an electric grinder, grind/ mash the rice a little bit.
-You want to crush about half of the rice into small pieces but not grind it to a paste or powder.
+After that, drain the rice and use a pestle and mortar, or an electric grinder, to grind/ mash the rice a little bit.
+You want to crush about half of the rice into small pieces but not grind it into a paste or powder.
 So definitely not all of it.
 Then set aside.